BolajiAyodeji/Blogposts/ck5c3bdws0168qps1b29ykc5x.md

 ---

-If you have been considering to get started with learning Reactjs, here are some snippets to show how React code looks like and maybe inspire you to get started as soon as possible.
+If you have been considering getting started with learning Reactjs, here are some snippets to show how React code looks like and maybe inspire you to get started as soon as possible.

 React components implement a **render()** method that takes input data and returns what to display.